codegirls/materials/section/text_editor_tutorial.md

 Let's start with a simple question: What is a file?
 Let's brainstorm for a minute!
 * Name different files
-  - Tip: To get you started, here are 3 file types: mp3, jpg, html ....
+  - Tip: To get you started, here are 3 file formats: mp3, jpg, html ....
 * For which purposes do we use files?
 * What do have all files in common?
 * Can you think of typical file attributes?